 Seed to Vine, Grape to Wine

-The Yakima and Wenatchee Valleys
+Yakima and Wenatchee Valleys

 By the 1880s Johannisberg Riesling and Mission grapevines had been planted in the tiny town of Moxee.
-In 1889 H. S. Simmons planted the Zinfandel variety in Wenatchee and the fall harvest of 1893 yielded grapes of a quality that allowed him to make his first wine.
+In 1889, H. S. Simmons planted the Zinfandel variety in Wenatchee and the fall harvest of 1893 yielded grapes of a quality that allowed him to make his first wine.

 In 1905 the United States Bureau of Reclamation began a series of irrigation projects that would help launch a new wave of plantings.
 That same year Blaine began producing wine from varieties including Black Prince, White Diamond, Zinfandel, and Concord.

-Washington was the 24th state to vote for Prohibition's Repeal, and the national social experiment finally ended with the adoption of the Twenty-first Amendment to the Constitution on December 5, 1933.
-In the wake of that legal reform, a wave of new companies filed papers with the government to establish new commercial wineries.
+Washington was the 24th state to vote for Prohibition's repeal, and the national social experiment finally ended with the adoption of the Twenty-first Amendment to the Constitution on December 5, 1933.
+In the wake of that legal reform, a wave of new companies filed papers with the government to establish commercial wineries.
 The first such "bonded" winery in the state was St. Charles Winery -- the firm founded by Somers (and his son C. W. "Bill" Somers) on Stretch Island.

 A Wine Renaissance